 Its couples therapy plan includes talk and text-based therapy for $436 a month.
 Its psychiatry services are available for individuals and are session-based, with an initial evaluation costing $249 and follow-up sessions costing $125.
 There are options to bundle sessions for an additional discount.
 Bundles include weekly 30-minute video sessions and messaging.

-The national average therapy fee ranges from $125 to $175 for an intake session, 45-minute, or 60-minute session.
+The national average therapy fee ranges from $125 to $175 for a 45-minute or 60-minute session, with intake session costs often being much higher.
 While Talkspace’s services beat out the national average, its sessions are shorter, thus decreasing their value.
 Despite this, 58% of users found the pricing to be affordable and 76% rated the company's value for the money positively.

 Does Talkspace Take Insurance?

 Talkspace does take insurance, which is a positive aspect of this platform.
 However, it is only in-network with a handful of plans, including Optum, Cigna, Oscar, and Regence.
 It has also partnered with large companies like Yelp and Sleep Number to provide online therapy to eligible employees.

 Talkspace does offer discounts.
 It typically has a discount code offered at the top of its homepage for about $100 off.

 The Talkspace homepage is rather simple.
 It has a moving image of a young woman talking on her phone with a call-to-action button encouraging visitors to sign up for its services.

 Below the image are links to articles about burnout, Mental Health Awareness Month, and online tests to assess for various mental health disorders.
 If you continue scrolling, you’ll see the process of Talkspace broken down into three steps.
 You’ll first complete a brief assessment, then get matched with a provider, and start therapy shortly after.